 Application and selection procedures

 OS-HELP is a Commonwealth government loan program that provides financial assistance to eligible students wishing to undertake part of their Commonwealth Supported program overseas.
-Annually, the University of the Sunshine Coast (USC) is allocated a number of loans and maintains guidelines for the application and selection process.
+Annually, the University of the Sunshine Coast (UniSC) is allocated a number of loans and maintains guidelines for the application and selection process.
 These guidelines are publicly available as part of the conditions attached to the allocation.

 The following guidelines outline the application and selection procedures for OS-HELP assistance.